mohd-afeef-badri/psd/demos/elastodynamics/fast-track-tutorials.md

 \begin{lstlisting}[style=BashInputStyle]
 PSD_PreProcess -dimension 2 -problem elastodynamics -dirichletconditions 1 -tractionconditions 1 \
--timediscretization newmark-beta -postprocess uav -useGFP
+-timediscretization newmark_beta -postprocess uav -useGFP
 \end{lstlisting}

 Once the step above has been performed, we solve the problem using, with the given mesh file \sh{bar-dynamic}.